oracle/terraform-provider-oci/website/docs/r/database_pluggable_databases_remote_clone.html.markdown

 * `state` - The current state of the pluggable database.
 * `time_created` - The date and time the pluggable database was created

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Pluggable Databases Remote Clone
+	* `update` - (Defaults to 20 minutes), when updating the Pluggable Databases Remote Clone
+	* `delete` - (Defaults to 20 minutes), when destroying the Pluggable Databases Remote Clone

 ## Import

 Import is not supported for this resource.